Australians have trusted HCF with their health insurance needs since 1932. Read on to discover if it's the right health fund for you.

 - Gold Extras.
 Comprehensive extras that increase the benefit limits of certain services for each year you hold cover.

 - Platinum Extras.
 Covers all the services included in Gold Extras with higher annual benefit limits and per year increases.

-Starting a family or just looking for the best cover available?
-HCF saves you the hassle of sifting through policies by offering packaged hospital and extras cover:
+Starting a family or just looking for both in and out of hospital cover?
+HCF saves you the hassle of sifting through policies by offering pre-packaged options: